apache/zeppelin/docs/development/writingzeppelinapplication.md

 -->
 {% include JB/setup %}

-### What is Zeppelin Application (Experimental)
+# What is Zeppelin Application (Experimental)

-Zeppelin Application is a package that runs on Interpreter process and display it's output inside of the notebook.
+Apache Zeppelin Application is a package that runs on Interpreter process and displays it's output inside of the notebook.
 While application runs on Interpreter process, it's able to access resources provided by Interpreter through ResourcePool.
 Output is always rendered by AngularDisplaySystem.
-Therefore application provides all the possiblity of making interactive graphical application that uses data and processing power of any Interpreter.
+Therefore application provides all the possiblities of making interactive graphical application that uses data and processing power of any Interpreter.

-### Writing your own Application
+## Writing your own Application

 Writing Application means extending `org.apache.zeppelin.helium.Application`.
 You can use your favorite IDE and language while Java class files are packaged into jar. `Application` class looks like